lukeyarian/Project6/README.md

-# Project 6: Notes App
+# Project 7: Notes App (Grocery List)

 This application is meant to let the user take notes and save them.
+AS well as make a grocery list

 ## Functionality

 The following **required** functionality is completed:

+Uses Firebase realtime database correctly
+Correct layout for MainScreen
+Correct layout for RecyclerView
+Uses Firebase authentication
+UserScreen is implemented correctly
+Implements addValueEventListener to update the RecyclerView Menu items and listeners
+Shows Dialog to confirm
+Initial prompt to login/signup
+Application does not crash
+Appropriate comments
 *Code is mostly implemented, but riddled with errors that come one after another (no way to test)

 ## Video Walkthrough